 To travel with peace of mind, it is recommended to double the stock you normally require.
 Similarly, always have handy a treatment alternatives in case of problems, such as strips and lancets to replace a sensor or pens to replace an insulin pump.

-Air travel requires special precautions: your treatment must be kept in the cabin to avoid temperature variations.
+When it comes to storing insulin while traveling with Type 1 diabetes, air travel requires special precautions.
+Your treatment must be kept in the cabin to avoid temperature variations.
 In case of prolonged travel, an insulated bag with ice packs will allow the transport of insulin between 4° and 8°c.
 It may also be useful to identify where to get insulin while at your destination.

 Taking a few snacks with you helps you to stay hydrated and nourished throughout your journey.
 In modes of transportation that do not offer catering services (trains without food carts, buses…), you can prepare your meal before leaving.
 Some airlines offer to order meals in advance.
 In any case, be prepared for the worst case scenario (delays, breakdowns) and always take extra snacks.
 And of course, don’t forget your favorite low treatments!